hexagontk/hexagon/hexagon_site/pages/gradle.md

 # Build Variables

-It is possible to add/change variables of a build from the following places:
+The build process and imported build scripts (like the ones documented here) use variables to customize their behaviour.
+It is possible to add/change variables of a build from the following
+places:

 1. In the project's `gradle.properties` file.
 2. In your user's gradle configuration: `~/.gradle/gradle.properties`.